-The "I Am GWC" Campaign will update banners around the campus and be used as an outreach/engagement tool.
-One side of the banner will showcase students from diverse background and the other side will be used to promote the Student Ally Center by providing example of different non-academic challenges.
+The "I Am GWC" Campaign completed phase II that included updating and increasing the number of banners around the campus showcasing the diversity of our student population.
+Phase I included 24 banners while phase II increased the number of banners to 48.
+These banners are used as an outreach/engagement tool and to showcase diversity and inclusion among the students we serve.
+One side of the banner showcases students from diverse background and the other side promotes the Student Ally Center by providing example of different non-academic challenges.